-For women or men who are undergoing medically assisted reproduction, there is no legal framework that requires a transfer of service or a removal from work.
+For people who are undergoing medically assisted reproduction, there is no legal framework that requires a transfer of service or a removal from work.
 No benefits will therefore be paid in this regard.
 If you opt for one of these measures, please note that you will be fully responsible for the related costs.